 If your practice doesn’t have a blog — or you have one that’s not actively maintained — it’s time to make a change.
 More than half of marketers (55 percent) cite blog content creation as their top inbound marketing priority, according to HubSpot.

 As a busy doctor, not having much time for healthcare marketing activities like blogging is understandable.
-However, your competitors likely have a doctor blog, so you need one, too.
-Here’s a look at several different kinds of blog posts to help you get inspired.
+However, your competitors likely have blogs, so you need one, too.
+Here’s a look at several different kinds of blog formats to help you get inspired.

 Captivate your patient base by sharing interviews on your practice blog.
 This type of blog post is great because you can do so much with it — i.e. interviews with you, your staff, and industry experts.